 Let's take a look at each of the main components in greater detail.
 I'll give a brief description here, but check out the links for more extensive guides on each application requirement.

 Many schools use the Common Application, an online app that you can fill out once and then submit to several schools at once.
-The Universal Application is another option for some schools, though not as common.
-Some schools, like those in the University of Texas and University of California system, use their own applications.
+The Coalition Application and Universal Application are other options for some schools.
+Some schools, like those in the University of California system, use their own applications.

 Whether you use one kind of app or a combination, you'll set up an online account with a username and password.
 You'll fill out basic personal data, like your name, address, and contact information.
 The first four "pages" of the Common App, for instance, ask for this type of information on yourself and your family, plus your educational and testing records.
 The final two pages ask you to write about your extracurricular activities and paste your personal essay.

-While filling out your application may only require a few weeks of information gathering and proofreading, other components, like your essay and recommendations, merit a few months of preparation.
+While filling out your application may only require a few weeks of information, gathering other application components—like your essay and recommendations—will require a few months of preparation.

 The Personal Essay (and Any Supplemental Essays)